imfl/beautiful-jekyll/_posts/2018-06-29-currency-pair-quotation.md

 rate $>$ 1.0, between USD and GBP $\implies$ base currency = GBP

-**Once the base currency is set, there should be no controversy about the figure in the quote, no matter it is a direct or indirect quote, written in the B/P or P/B manner.**
+**Once the base currency is set, there should be no controversy about the figure in the quote, no matter it is a direct or indirect quote, written in B/P or P/B manner.**

 #### Example 1.3